scientist-softserv/iiif_print/README.md

 * Set config options as indicated below...

 ## Application/Site Specific Configuration
+Running the generator should apply the following changes.
+Include SetChildFlag to the work models.
+Include IiifPrint::ChildIndexer to the work's indexer models.
+Include IiifPrint::FileSetIndexer to the file set's indexer.
+Add the following to solr_document.rb
+  `attribute :is_child, Solr::String, "is_child_bsi"`
 ### Config changes made by the installer:
 * In `app/controllers/catalog_controller.rb`, the `config.search_builder_class` is set to a new `CustomSearchBuiler` to support newspapers search features.
 * Additional facet fields for newspaper metadata are added to `app/controllers/catalog_controller.rb`.